miyagawa/cpanminus/README.md

 ## Does this really work?

-I tested installing Moose, Catalyst, Jifty and Plack using cpanminus and the installation was all successful.
+I tested installing Moose, Catalyst, Jifty and Plack using cpanminus and the installation with dependencies was all successful.

-There are some distributions that fail, because of edge cases (META.yml formats, circular dependencies etc.) while CPAN and CPANPLUS can install them correctly.
+There are some distributions that will fail, because of those nasty edge cases (funky archive formats, naughty tar that extracts to the current dir, META.yml that is actually JSON, circular dependencies etc.) while CPAN and CPANPLUS can install those corner cases correctly.

+cpanminus works for CPAN-as-we-with-it-were, not CPAN-that-is-today.

 ## Quick Install?